lottekoblens/mchart/README.md

 This is a project for a digital version of a morphological chart.
 It makes it easier to find an alternative ingredient.

+For this project d3.js and React are used.

 ## :bookmark_tabs:	 Table of Contents

 * [Concept](https://github.com/lottekoblens/mchart#bulb-concept)